root-foundation/root/README.md

 But, as we accelerate towards Artificial General Intelligence (AGI)[^0], our debt-based economic will increasingly concentrate opportunity, cruelly oppress those without wealth and will eventually tear society apart at its seams.

-We must unlock humanity’s potential _and_ unite society by democratizing opportunity and giving each individual a stake in our collective growth — powered by artificial intelligence.
+We must unlock humanity’s potential _and_ unite society by democratizing opportunity and giving each individual a stake in our collective growth.

 [^0]: To avoid confusion, we've defined artificial intelligence milestones as follows: <br /><br />1.
 AI: performs specific cognitive tasks but lacks broad adaptability. <br />2.
 AGI: _reasons_ across most domains as well as a human. <br />3.
-Superintelligence: performs cognition _above_ reasoning (appears to be _intuitive_). <br /><br />We believe we will have full AGI far sooner than most people think, full Superintelligence far, far later than many think (and possibly never).
+Superintelligence: performs cognition _above_ reasoning (appears to be _intuitive_). <br /><br />We believe we will have full AGI far sooner than most people think, full Superintelligence far, far later than many think (possibly never).

 ## Problem